 Combine Volunteering with an Educational Workshop and Get to Grips with Sustainable Farming Techniques

 Have you ever fancied working on real life farm?
 Are you interested in gaining new knowledge and skills regarding crop cultivation, animal care, organic farming and natural production methods?
 Do you want to learn about alternative, sustainable systems and methods of food production and waste management which will work with nature rather than against it?
 Do you enjoy outdoors and, at times, labour intensive work?
-Then look no further, as NGO Taxi, along with its partners, offer you the chance to take part in a combined workshop and volunteering program which will give you the opportunity to do all of these things…
+Then look no further, as NGO Taxi, along with its partners, offer you the chance to take part in a volunteering program, with the option to add on a part-time permaculture course, which will give you the opportunity to do all of these things…

 € 1099,00 – first month